 The Privacy Framework cautions that the principles should be interpreted as a whole, rather than individually, because they are interconnected, particularly in how they balance privacy rights and the market-oriented public interest.
 These principles are not intended to impede governmental activities within the member economies that are authorised by law, and thus the principles allow exceptions that will be consistent with particular domestic circumstances.8 The Framework specifically recognises that there 'should be flexibility in implementing these Principles'.9

 The nine principles of the Privacy Framework (Part III)

 Given that seven of the original APEC member economies were members of the OECD, it is not surprising that the original APEC Privacy Framework was based on the original OECD Guidelines.
-Similarly, the 2015 update was based on a 2013 update to the OECD's Guidelines.10 The APEC privacy principles address personal information about living individuals and exclude both publicly available information and information connected with domestic affairs.
-The principles apply to persons or organisations in both public and private sectors who control the collection, holding, processing or use of personal information.
-Organisations that act as agents for others are excluded from compliance.
+Similarly, the 2015 update was based on a 2013 update to the OECD's Guidelines.10 The APEC privacy principles pertain to personal information about living individuals and do not apply to publicly available information or information an individual collects or uses in connection with their personal, family or household affairs.
+The principles apply to persons, businesses and organisations in the public and private sectors (referred to hereafter collectively as 'organisations') that control the collection, holding, processing or use of personal information.
+They do not apply directly to organisations that only act as agents or on behalf of others.

-While based on the OECD Guidelines, the APEC principles are not identical to them.
+The APEC principles are based on the OECD Guidelines, but are not identical to them.
 Missing are the OECD Guidelines of 'purpose specification' and 'openness', although aspects of these can be found within the nine principles – for example, purpose limitations are incorporated in Principle IV regarding use of information.
-The APEC principles also permit a broader scope of exceptions and are slightly stronger than the OECD Guidelines on notice.
-In general, the APEC principles reflect the objective of promoting economic development and the respect for differing legal and social values among the member economies.
+The APEC principles permit a broader scope of exceptions and are slightly stronger than the OECD Guidelines with respect to notice requirements.
+In general, the APEC principles reflect the goals of promoting economic development and respecting the different legal and social values held by member economies.